isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         }
     }

-It overrides the default iterative allocation strategy at the global level and selects the random allocation instead.
-The random allocation will be used for the subnet with id 2.
-The iterative allocation will be used for the subnet with id 1.
+This allocator overrides the default iterative allocation strategy at the global level and selects the random allocation instead.
+The random allocation will be used for the subnet with ID 2, while the iterative allocation will be used for the subnet with ID 1.

-In the following sections, we describe the supported allocators and recommend when to use them.
+The following sections describe the supported allocators and their recommended uses.

 .. note::